LaurentGourouvin/recap-sequelize/README.md

 ```
 ### Petit récap sur le `findAll()`
 On peut donc faire un `SELECT * FROM...` afin de récupérer toutes les colonnes de la table visée avec la méthode `findAll()` ou tout simplement sélectionner les colonnes à afficher grâce aux attribut en faisant : `attributes: ['nom_colonne']`.

+## Mettre en place des relations/associations grâce à Sequelize

+Avec Sequelize nous avons quatres possibilités d'association:
+- `HasOne`
+- `BelongsTo`
+- `HasMany`
+- `BelongsTo`

+L'association `User.hasOne(Cart)` définis la cardinalité **[1,1]** entre la table **User** et **Card** avec une *clé étrangère* qu sera définie dans le model **Cart**.

+The A.belongsTo(B) association means that a One-To-One relationship exists between A and B, with the foreign key being defined in the source model (A).

+The A.hasMany(B) association means that a One-To-Many relationship exists between A and B, with the foreign key being defined in the target model (B).

+These three calls will cause Sequelize to automatically add foreign keys to the appropriate models (unless they are already present).

+The A.belongsToMany(B, { through: 'C' }) association means that a Many-To-Many relationship exists between A and B, using table C as junction table, which will have the foreign keys (aId and bId, for example).
+Sequelize will automatically create this model C (unless it already exists) and define the appropriate foreign keys on it.